dotnet/docs/docs/csharp/tutorials/exploration/patterns-objects.md

 ## Implement patterns yourself

-Now that you've seen the technique, fill in the `SetLowGate` and `SetWaterLevel` mark yourself.
+Now that you've seen the technique, fill in the `SetLowGate` and `SetWaterLevel` methods yourself.
 Start by adding the following code to test invalid operations on those methods:

 :::code language="csharp" source="snippets/pattern-objects/Program.cs" ID="FinalTestCode":::